Cheesy Roasted Lentil and Veggie Casserole

 - 2 tablespoons milk

 - 1 large tomato, sliced and halved (or 1/2-1 cup of grape tomatoes)

 - Rinse the lentils, and then simmer (covered) in water to cover for 15-20 minutes, or until the lentils are just soft.
 (I like to keep just a little “bite” to them.
-Taste and remove from heat when they are cooked to your liking.)
+Taste and then remove from the heat when the lentils are cooked to your liking.)

-- Drain the lentils.
+- Drain the lentils well.
 You may cook the lentils in advance and refrigerate at this point until ready to proceed.

 - Preheat the oven to 400 degrees, and grease a 9×13 pan or another large baking dish.